zahidmgsk/bug_reports/README.md

-# BlissRoms Bug Reports and Features Tracker
+# My_Roms Bug Reports and Features Tracker

-Welcome to the BlissRoms Bug Reports and Features Tracker repository!
+Welcome to the ZEE_Roms Bug Reports and Features Tracker repository!
 This repository is dedicated to collecting bug reports and feature requests related to the BlissRoms Project.

 ## Bug Reports